el3um4s/strani-anelli-blog/src/posts/en/2024/07/satsujin-shussan/post.md

 date: 2024-07-22
 ignore: false
 title: Between the Lines of "Satsujin Shussan"
-description: Murata Sayaka's "Satsujin shussan" (translated to "Earthlings") is a thought-provoking collection of short stories set in a dystopian Japan.
+description: Murata Sayaka's "Satsujin shussan" is a thought-provoking collection of short stories set in a dystopian Japan.
 It delves into the lives of individuals grappling with a disturbing societal system that links procreation to murder.
 Through their experiences, the stories raise profound questions about morality, freedom, and the essence of humanity.
 categories:
   - Notes
   - Appunti